DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-08-29-enabling-teacher-degree-apprenticeships.md

 Therefore, if candidates do not have a university degree and require visa sponsorship, they are not eligible for teacher training courses on Find, including TDAs and postgraduate courses.

-We needed a way for candidates who aren’t eligible to exit the service and look at other routes into teaching.
+We needed a way for candidates who are not eligible to exit the service and look at other routes into teaching.

 To do this, we added a new exit page in Find, and logic to display this page when candidates stated they did not have degree and required visa sponsorship.